brenodupin/tigre/README.md

 - `end`: End position of the intergenic region (1-based index).

 By default, TIGRE uses 1-based indexing in sequence headers matching GFF3 conventions.
 When `--bedtools-compatible` is enabled, headers use 0-based indexing for seamless integration with bedtools workflows, while the actual sequences remain unchanged.

+### `tigre combine`

+`tigre combine` merges two GFF3 files into a single GFF3 file.
+It follows the same input/output conventions as the other commands, when calcutaling paths.

+**Options:**
+- `--overwrite`: Overwrite existing output files.
+By default, TIGRE will not even execute if one of the output files already exists, to prevent accidental overwrites.

+**Single Mode Options:**
+- `--gff-in-1 PATH`: First input GFF3 file path.
+- `--gff-in-2 PATH`: Second input GFF3 file path.
+- `--gff-out PATH`: Output GFF3 file path.

+**Multiple Mode Options:**
+- `--tsv PATH`: TSV file with accession numbers and other columns.
+- `--an-column STR`: Column name for accession numbers in TSV (default: `"AN"`).
+- `--workers INT`: Number of workers for parallel processing (default: `0`, which uses all available CPU cores).
+- `--gff-in-suffix-1 STR`: Suffix for first input GFF3 files (default: `""`).
+- `--gff-in-ext-1 STR`: Extension for first input GFF3 files (default: `".gff3"`).
+- `--gff-in-suffix-2 STR`: Suffix for second input GFF3 files (default: `"_intergenic"`).
+- `--gff-in-ext-2 STR`: Extension for second input GFF3 files (default: `".gff3"`).
+- `--gff-out-suffix STR`: Suffix for output GFF3 files (default: `"_combined"`).
+- `--gff-out-ext STR`: Extension for output GFF3 files (default: `".gff3"`).

+This combination follows the procedure:
+1. Read both GFF3 files as DataFrames.
+2. Copy region line (first row of GFF3) from the `gff-in-1` file.
+3. Remove region lines (`type == 'region'`) from both DataFrames.
+4. Check for duplicated IDs between both files and log a warning if any is found.
+5. Concatenate both DataFrames, with the region line extracted earlier as the first row.
+6. Write the combined DataFrame to a `gff-out` path, preserving the header from the `gff-in-1` file.

 ### Example Usage